Background

 How this Guide was Developed

-Led by the CPMA’s Plastics Packaging Working Group, this Guide was shaped and informed thru direct input from the leading food and produce industry stakeholders.
-Industry Advisory Groups with insights on the major packaging categories provided guidance in the development and refinement of the tools provided.
+Led by the CPMA’s Plastics Packaging Working Group, this Guide was shaped and informed thru direct input from leading food and produce industry stakeholders.
+Industry Advisory Groups with insights on leading packaging categories provided guidance in the development and refinement of the tools.

 Our Goal

-To develop and deliver resources, by March 2024, that will guide and support Canada’s food and produce industry decision-making to improve the sustainability of food packaging.
+To develop and deliver resources that will guide and support Canada’s food and produce industry decision-making – improving the sustainability of food packaging.

 To ensure that each individual packaging decision making tool provides both high value and ease of use to food and produce industry stakeholders, the following core guiding principles were established to guide their development.